Palaeontinidae

 Palaeontinidae, commonly known as giant cicadas, is an extinct family of cicadomorphs.
 They existed from the Late Triassic to the Early Cretaceous.
 The family contains around 30 to 40 genera and around a hundred species.
+They are thought to have had a similar ecology to modern cicadas as feeders on plant xylem fluids.
+Despite being described as "giant cicadas"(with the wingspan of some species exceeding 15 cm), they are not particularly closely related to true cicadas.

 Discovery

 The first palaeontinid discovered was Palaeontina oolitica.
 It consisted of a single forewing collected from the Taynton Limestone Formation (Stonesfield Slate) of Oxfordshire, England by the English natural historian Edward Charlesworth.
 It was first described in 1873 by the English entomologist Arthur Gardiner Butler in his book Lepidoptera Exotica; or, Descriptions and Illustrations of Exotic Lepidoptera.
 Butler claimed that it was the oldest butterfly ever recovered, having mistakenly identified it as a butterfly of the family Nymphalidae.

 Description and paleobiology

 Palaeontinids had large bodies covered with bristles (setae).
 They had small heads and broad wings.
 They superficially resemble moths.
 Large palaeontinids like Colossocossus had forewings that reached the length of 57 to 71 mm.